 To ensure the efficient operation of an HF adaptive system, it is necessary to carry out scientific and economical management and maintenance of the whole system.
 Considering that the transmission channel of the HF service is time-varying which relies on the ionospheric condition, the operation of HF adaptive system needs to take interference, link quality, reliability, and cost into account.
 These factors would affect the service experience and system performance of the HF adaptive system.

-– The interference of HF adaptive system includes internal and external interference of the HF adaptive system.
+– The interference of an HF adaptive system includes internal and external interference of the HF adaptive system.
 The internal interference refers to the interference among different equipment in the HF adaptive system.
 The external interference refers to the interference between the HF adaptive system and other communication systems.
 It is necessary to reduce the interference in HF adaptive systems.

 – The link quality of HF adaptive systems refers to the communication quality of transmission channels for various HF services.
 The link quality provides support for the connecting and switching of channels in the operational process of the HF adaptive system.
 It is essential to obtain the real-time link quality in the HF adaptive system.